varunsridharan/addon-firefox-home-assistant/README.md

 Quick Access Home Assistant - Firefox Addon

 ## Usage
-1. Create a Custom Dashboard With Quick Access Enitity In Home Assistant
+1. Create a Custom Dashboard With Quick Access Entity In Home Assistant
 2. Install This Addon
 3. Configure The Addon's Dashboard Url With The Newly Created Dashboard URL
 4. Set The Width, Height & Scale Default `400x400 @ 0.9`